jointakahe/jointakahe/content/_index.md

 ## The Takahē

-The Takahē bird, after which this project is named, is a [flightless bird from Aotearoa New Zealand](https://en.wikipedia.org/wiki/Takah%C4%93) - once thought extinct, but in recent decades they were rediscovered and have been the subject of a successful breeding and reintroduction programme.
+The takahē bird, after which this project is named, is a [flightless bird from Aotearoa New Zealand](https://en.wikipedia.org/wiki/Takah%C4%93) - once thought extinct, but in recent decades they were rediscovered and have been the subject of a successful breeding and reintroduction programme.